-Board of Education expenditures continue to be the most significant component accounting for 72.6%.
-Board of Education expenditures decrease mainly due to a decrease in operating grants and contributions.
-Public Safety accounted for 10.5%, General Government was 7.4%, Parks and Recreation programs 4.0% and Public Works 3.2% to list the largest programs.
+♦ Board of Education expenses continue to be the most significant component accounting for 66.79%.
+Board of Education expenses decrease slightly due to a decrease in operating grants and contributions.
+Public Safety accounted for 11.19%, Debt Service was 6.67% up slightly as we bonded for a portion of the Police headquarter building; General Government was 4.94%, and Other expenses at 2.84% to list the largest programs.

-Business-Type Activities
+Business-Type Activities (not rounded)